ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 ### Before you add ESXi servers
 {: #vc_hybrid_addingremovingservers-adding-prereq}

 * Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you cannot or will not manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * vSAN storage requires at least 4 ESXi servers.

 ## Procedure to add ESXi servers